daffychuy/daffy-personal-site/content/jobs/UofT/index.md

 - Hosted weekly 2 hours practical sessions
 - Providing students support on concepts of what they learned in class and put emphasis on thematerials which were helpful in their weekly practical exercises
+- Create and design their website for use and mark assignments as well as tests